Axia-Tech/AXIA-wiki/docs/general/community.md

 ## General

-- [AXIASolar GitHub](https://github.com/axia-tech/axiasolar/) - Axia maintained repository that
+- [AXIASolar GitHub](https://github.com/axia-tech/axiasolar/) - AXIA maintained repository that
   houses the Rust implementation of the AXIASolar Host.
 - [AXIASolar Meetup Hub](https://www.notion.so/web3foundation/AXIASolar-Meetup-Hub-4511c156770e4ba9936386d8be5fe5be) -
   Information on hosting meetups, applying for funding, and materials for running it.